The Metro Tunnel has been assessed through a well-tested, robust and transparent planning assessment process and construction is now underway.

-The alignment for Melbourne Metro is currently being refined as part of our planning and design process.
+The alignment for the Metro Tunnel is currently being refined as part of our planning and design process.
 Some property acquisition will be required.
 See the Project Alignment page for more details.